marmalade82/ts-react-forms/doc.md

     }, ["age"]]
 }

-/* Since the validation depends on the age, we can pass in "age" as a dependency.
+/* Since the validation depends on the age, we can pass in "age" as a trigger.
 Now, when someone modifies the "age" field,
 *  the "first_name" validation will be rerun.
 */
 ```